Yerevan Wine Days

 Yerevan Wine Days (arm. Երևանի Գինու Օրեր) is an annual international street festival in Yerevan, Armenia dedicated to winemaking.
 The festival was launched in 2017 and is organized by the EventToura Company.
-It takes place every year on the first Friday, Saturday, and Sunday of June, on Yerevan’s central streets — Saryan, Tumanyan, and Moskovyan.
-In 2025, the event will be held from June 6 to 8.
+It takes place every year on the first Friday, Saturday, and Sunday of June, on Yerevan's central streets — Saryan, Tumanyan, and Moskovyan.
+In 2026, the event will be held from June 5 to 7.

-Yerevan Wine Days is unique in its format across the region and has become not only a leading platform for event tourism, but also one of Armenia’s most important economic and cultural events.
-In 2024, the festival welcomed around 120,000 visitors, including approximately 25,000 tourists, and its total economic impact was estimated at around 25 million USD.
+Yerevan Wine Days is unique in its format across the region and has become not only a leading platform for event tourism, but also one of Armenia's most important economic and cultural events.
+In 2025, the festival welcomed around 180,000 visitors, including approximately 40% tourists.

 Purpose

-The goal of the festival is to promote wine tourism in Armenia and increase the country’s recognition as one of the ancient cradles of winemaking.
+The goal of the festival is to promote wine tourism in Armenia and increase the country's recognition as one of the ancient cradles of winemaking.
 By developing event tourism, the festival aims to popularize Armenian winemaking traditions, support the advancement of local wine producers, and create a sustainable platform for collaboration between winemakers, consumers, and international tourists.

 The festival has a multifaceted economic, cultural, and social impact.
-Year after year, it contributes to the growth of tourism, which in turn improves the business environment for local enterprises, enhances the country’s reputation, and ensures financial inflow.
-According to official data, the Yerevan Wine Days festival has had a positive influence on the development of Armenia’s wine industry, contributing to the expansion of vineyard areas, grape harvest volumes, and wine production.
+Year after year, it contributes to the growth of tourism, which in turn improves the business environment for local enterprises, enhances the country's reputation, and ensures financial inflow.
+According to official data, the Yerevan Wine Days festival has had a positive influence on the development of Armenia's wine industry, contributing to the expansion of vineyard areas, grape harvest volumes, and wine production.

 For example, following 2017 — the year the festival started being held regularly — a significant increase in vineyard acreage was recorded.
-Growth was already evident in 2017 and 2018 compared to 2016, the year before the festival’s launch.
+Growth was already evident in 2017 and 2018 compared to 2016, the year before the festival's launch.
 In parallel, both grape procurement and wine production volumes grew, indicating an upward trend in the industry.

-In addition to promoting wine consumption culture, the festival has played a key role in stimulating Armenia’s economic development.
+In addition to promoting wine consumption culture, the festival has played a key role in stimulating Armenia's economic development.
 By establishing a platform for event tourism, the festival generates substantial economic inflow and encourages investment in both the tourism and winemaking sectors.
 By increasing demand for Armenian wine and related products, the festival has created opportunities for local producers to gain international exposure and enter export markets.
 Yerevan Wine Days has become a unique “window to the world,” strengthening the global competitiveness of Armenian wine.